 - Taking risks with your life or the lives of others

 You might be consuming 20 drinks a week, while not experiencing any of the above symptoms of problem drinking.
 There’s still the question of your health.
-While there’s a lot of debate over the merits of moderate alcohol consumption, it’s pretty much agreed that heavy alcohol use isn’t good for you, even if you never cross the line into problem drinking.
+While there’s a lot of debate over the merits of or drinking for health reasons (like drinking wine for the antioxidants), it’s pretty much agreed that heavy alcohol use or binge drinking isn’t good for you, even if you never cross the line into problem drinking.

 With that said, few of us live a perfectly healthy lifestyle.
 Some people smoke.
 Others are overweight.
 It’s obviously your choice how you live your life, as long as you’re aware of the potential risks you’re taking.

-The question is, what’s the best way to go about doing that?
+The question is, what’s the best way to stop drinking every night?
 The first thing you’ll want to do is to set a goal—maybe not to drink on Mondays and Tuesdays.
-If the urge to drink hits on those days, there are a few different strategies you can use.
+If the urge to start drinking hits on those days, there are a few different strategies you can use:

 - Remind yourself of why you’re doing this.
 You want to make sure you don’t lose control of your drinking.
 You also want to be healthier.